cogini/phoenix_container_example/README.md

   image size.
 Caching of packages reduces size of container layers and allows sharing of data betwen container targets.

-* Supports a full-featured CI with Github Actions, building and testing components in parallel.
+* Supports full-featured CI with Github Actions, building and testing components in parallel.

 * Supports container-based testing, running tests against the production image